NOV 2025 ELECTION ALERT

 Creates a publicly funded research institute for dementia, Alzheimer’s, and related diseases, with $3 billion in dedicated funding.

-No - Proposition 15: “Parental Rights” for Me, Not for Thee
+No - Proposition 15: “Parental rights” for Me, not for Thee / Derechos de los padres

 Cloaked as “Parental Rights,” this amendment seeks to enable further control of classrooms, libraries, and healthcare choices for children to enforce Christian-right values.